 (504) 708-5400Schedule a Consultation

-Two mentors of mine in law school steered me to immigration, knowing that I wanted to put my law degree to use in public service.
-I began my career with Catholic Charities Archdiocese of New Orleans (CCANO) in a staff attorney position that was designed to serve the immigrant community, which had expanded significantly post-Katrina.
-I represented indigent immigrants in deportation proceedings, asylum applicants, immigrant survivors of crime (especially sexual assault and domestic violence), and represented respondents in their appeals before the Board of Immigration Appeals (BIA).
-While at CCANO, I also assisted in the creation and implementation of the federally funded Legal Orientation Program (LOP) at Louisiana’s largest immigration detention center, the LaSalle Detention Center in Jena, LA.
-The LOP is still in operation at LaSalle.
+Marco began his career with Catholic Charities Archdiocese of New Orleans (CCANO) in a staff attorney position created to serve the Greater New Orleans immigrant community, which had increased significantly post-Katrina.
+In that capacity, he assisted in the creation and implementation of the federally funded Legal Orientation Program (LOP) at Louisiana’s largest immigration detention center, the LaSalle Detention Center in Jena, LA.

 Marco is a member of the American Immigration Lawyers Association (AILA) and from 2008 to 2010 served as AILA’s liaison to the New Orleans Field Office of the United States Citizenship and Immigration Services (USCIS).
 From 2015 to 2019 he served as the AILA liaison to the New Orleans Asylum Sub-Office.
 In 2017, he was honored to receive the “Faith in the Marketplace” award from his parish of St. Alphonsus, which confers the award on individuals who have demonstrated faith in their work and community.
 In 2018, Marco was selected as the immigration attorney for the Tulane University Legal Assistance Program (TULAP), and he has served in this capacity since then.
 Through TULAP, he provides consultations on a range of immigration issues impacting Tulane students, faculty, and staff.